-"A Town within A Game Park"
+"A Town in Game Park

-• MDB Code: KZN253
+Municipal Demarcation Code: KZN253

-• Municipal Area: 3,539 km².
+Municipal Area: Encompassing a vast and diverse landscape of 3,539 km².

 Settlements: